AvolitesLtd/TitanManual/docs/palettes/editing-palettes.md

     preserved; when the modified palette is saved, your original programmer contents will be restored and the programmer will be left in the same state as when you started editing the palette.

+## Identifying Playbacks Which Use a Palette

+If you are going to edit a palette it can be useful to check which playbacks reference that palette.
+You can do this by viewing the palette as described above, then select the context menu option <Keys.SoftKey>View Playbacks Using Palette</Keys.SoftKey>.
+This will highlight all the playbacks which include the current palette.

 ## Updating Palettes Used in a Playback